wo3kie/cxxDojo/README.md

 Implement 'rotate' function.

 From [cppreference](http://en.cppreference.com/w/cpp/algorithm/rotate) std::rotate performs a left rotation on a range of elements.

-**allocator.cpp**
-Implement a simple allocator.
-Follow std::allocator as an example.

 **const_expr.cpp**
 Can you calculate trigonometric functions like 'sin', 'cos'... during a compilation time?